sparkgeo/QGIS-Container-Build/README.md

 Test batch can be specified by the `--test-batch-name` argument and defaults to `ALL_BUT_PROVIDER` to match CI.

+A test blocklist file can be specified via `--test-blocklist-file` to exclude certain tests and this defaults to `.ci/test_blocklist_qt6_ubuntu.txt` to match CI.

 To execute QGIS tests:

 ```sh